FLAME 3 Dataset: Unleashing the Power of Radiometric Thermal UAV Imagery for Wildfire Management: Methodology

 \subsection{Data Collection Procedures}

-With FAA, and USFS restrictions, short weather-based notices, remote burn locations, and limited burn seasons, attending prescribed fires to collect data is challenging.
+With Federal Aviation Administration (FAA) and United States Forest Service (USFS) operational restrictions, short weather-based notices, remote burn locations, and limited burn seasons, attending prescribed fires to collect data is challenging.
 Thus, it is in a researcher’s best interest to collect as much data per burn as possible.
 Data collection itself is complicated by uncertain flight restrictions during the burn that are necessary to avoid interfering with burn management operations.
 As such, it is important to incorporate flexibility into data collection procedures.
-The following subsections detail data collection goals for a UAS team at a prescribed fire pre-burn, during-burn, and post-burn.
-The outlined goals aim to collect imagery for both machine learning and wildfire modeling.
+The following subsections detail data collection goals for FLAME~3 prescribed fires across pre-burn, active-burn, and post-burn phases.
+Imagery was collected to support both machine learning and wildfire modeling applications.
 All data collection equipment by prescribed burn location is organized in \textbf{Table \ref{equipment}}.

+Thermal cameras operate within a specified saturation range, which defines the temperature interval over which radiometric measurements maintain accuracy.
+Values outside of this range result in sensor saturation, causing recorded temperatures to become clipped and unreliable.
+Table \ref{equipment} reports the saturation ranges for both low-gain and high-gain modes for each thermal camera used in FLAME~3 data collection.
+For FLAME~3 data collection, low-gain mode was used to maximize measurable temperature range and ensure accurate capture of prescribed fire temperatures.
+Natural wildfire flame temperatures typically range between $800^{\circ}$C and $1000^{\circ}$C, but can vary depending on burn severity.
+FLAME~3 data collection was conducted exclusively at prescribed fires, which burn at substantially lower temperatures and reduced intensity compared to naturally occurring wildfires.
+Expected temperature ranges therefore varied across FLAME~3 locations due to differences in fuel type, fuel moisture, and burn conditions.
+Typical prescribed fire temperatures observed ranged from 55$^{\circ}$C--~650$^{\circ}$C.

+Depending on the imaging system used, radiometric calibration procedures differed.
+For DJI-branded sensors used in this work, radiometric recalibration is performed annually during manufacturer servicing, enabling direct conversion of sensor emission counts to temperature values in degrees Celsius using internally stored calibration curves.
+For the Autel UAS employed in this work, blackbody-based radiometric calibration was performed manually.
+While the full calibration procedure is outside the scope of this paper, the complete methodology used to calibrate and convert Autel thermal measurements to temperature values is detailed in \cite{Oneill}.